USFWC Board and Staff

 Theodora Rodine - theodora [at] usworker [dot] coop

-Theodora is the Executive Assistant and Project Coordinator for the U.S. Federation of Worker Cooperatives.
+Theodora is the Events Manager for the U.S. Federation of Worker Cooperatives.
 She works on coordinating technical support for co-ops, helps plan conferences and events, and supports the Executive Director.
 Theodora grew up in San José, California and has lived in South Philadelphia ever since graduating from Haverford College in 2019.
 She is a member of the Philadelphia Public Banking Coalition and the Philadelphia Area Cooperative Alliance (PACA) Policy and Advocacy Committee, and she attends Central Philadelphia Monthly Meeting.
 Theodora is an extrovert who loves talking, theatre, and the color yellow.
 She would like to learn more about policy, decolonization, dogs, and local hiking trails.

 Camila Tapia-Guilliams - camila [at] usworker [dot] coop